The Rutgers Food Innovation Center launches FoodBIN, a global network of food-based business incubators

 FoodBIN recently held its inaugural conference at Rutgers.
 It was organized in partnership with the International Business Innovation Association, with a grant from the U.S. Department of Agriculture Rural Development.
 Leaders from over 20 different incubator programs from around the world spoke at the conference, and shared information about food trends, new technologies and best practices.

-“The food industry is exploding,’’ said Peggy Brennan-Tonetta, Rutgers associate of vice president for economic development, associate director of NJAES and co-founder of FoodBIN.
+“The food industry is exploding,’’ said Peggy Brennan-Tonetta, Rutgers associate vice president for economic development, associate director of NJAES and co-founder of FoodBIN.

 Brenna-Tonetta said the food sector has seen exponential growth since the Food Innovation Center facility in Bridgeton opened in 2001.